 Applying for Life Insurance Coverage with Muscular Dystrophy

 When applying for life insurance coverage with muscular dystrophy, there are many questions that the underwriters will have so that the carrier can better use their analytics to figure out if they’ll insure you or not.
 The following are some of the things they’ll ask you about:

 - When were you initially diagnosed with muscular dystrophy?
 Although muscular dystrophy is an ongoing and progressive condition, if it is diagnosed early enough, its symptoms can be managed and its complications may be able to be at least somewhat controlled.
 The longer the condition persists, however, complications are more likely.

-- Within the past 6 months, have you experienced any symptoms of your condition?
-If, over the past six months, you have experienced any symptoms of your condition, it is likely that you will not qualify for a Standard rating on your life insurance coverage.
+- If, over the past six months, you have had symptoms of your condition, it is likely that you will not qualify for a Standard rating on your life insurance coverage.
 You could, however, qualify for a Medium Substandard policy.
 Some of the common symptoms that you may have experienced include weakness in your muscles, muscle spasms, and / or limited movement.

-- What, if any, medications are you currently taking for your condition?
-If you have been prescribed medication for your condition, it could be a sign that your condition is becoming more severe.
+- Are there any prescriptions that you’re currently taking?
+If there are it could be a sign that your condition is becoming more severe.
 Therefore, in this case, you may be assigned a Medium Substandard, or possibly even a Severe Substandard rating (depending on the situation) on your policy.

 - Within the past 12 months, have you had any relevant laboratory testing performed?
 Any lab tests that have been performed within the last 12 months may be used in further evaluating your condition.
 Such tests may include muscle biopsies or CpK3 testing.
 Having these types of tests performed can bode well for you in the underwriter’s eyes, as it shows that you are working with your doctor to help manage your condition.